4 Low-Phosphorus Foods for a Dialysis-Friendly Diet

 1. Lean meat and poultry

 Hold on.
 That doesn’t mean you’re going to make drive-thru hamburgers a regular thing.
 Lean beef is low in phosphorus, skinless chicken is even lower.
-Try one of these low-phosphorus meals:
+Try one of these low-phosphorus meal with meat:

 Fish